silitics/rugpi/www/docs/getting-started.md

 This command will build an image `build/systems/customized-pi4/system.img` that you can directly write to an SD card, e.g., with [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 You can then put this SD card into a Raspberry Pi 4 and boot into the system that you just built.
 When visiting the IP address of the Raspberry Pi in your local network in a web browser, you should see the static website with the changes you made.
+If you don't know the IP address, try [`http://rugix-template.local`](http://rugix-template.local).
 In addition, you should be able to connect to the Raspberry Pi via SSH as the `root` user.
+For Raspberry Pi 5, use `customized-pi5` instead of `customized-pi4`.

 The system declarations `customized-efi-arm64` and `customized-efi-amd64` can be used to build images for EFI-compatible 64-bit ARM and x86 devices, respectively, which you can directly write to an NVMe or USB drive and then boot from.